OrangeCardinal/ibkr_api/README.md

 </a>

 ## Objectives
+1. Create a well documented API that is easy to use for end users to implement
+2. Create a highly performing API architecture
-1. Provide an easy to use interface for simple api requests (IBKR_API)
+2. Provide an easy to use interface for simple api requests (*IBKR_API*)
-2. Provide an interface for asynchronus event processing, similar to what is provided in the official API (ClientApplication)
+3. Provide an interface for asynchronus event processing, similar to what is provided in the official API (*ClientApplication*)
-3. Provide an interface for the creation of programmatic trading systems (as oppossed to algorithmic as its commonly used) (Not built)
+4. Provide an interface for the creation of programmatic trading systems (as opposed to "algorithmic trading") (*MultiClientApplication*)
-4. Create a codebase that is intuitive to understand, easy to implement, and well documented

 ## Requirements
 1. Python 3 (Not currently support Python 2)
 2. Latest TWS Client (Not supporting older versions currently)